 Deployment Architecture of the wicked API Portal

-The API Portal relies on proven technology to manage traffic: The actual portal sits behind a HAproxy, and the actual API traffic is proxied by the excellent API Gateway Kong by Mashape.
+The API Portal relies on proven technology to manage traffic: The actual portal either sits behind a HAproxy, or leverages standard Ingress Controllers (on Kubernetes) and the actual API traffic is proxied by the excellent API Gateway Kong by Mashape.

-The portal itself is implemented as lightweight as possible, using node.js.
+The portal components are implemented as lightweight as possible, using node.js.

 The API Portal can be deployed to any environment which runs a docker host.